 What is high blood pressure?

-- The systolic number shows how hard the blood pushes when the heart is pumping.
+- The first number is the systolic pressure.
+This shows how hard the blood pushes when the heart is pumping.

-- The diastolic number shows how hard the blood pushes between heartbeats, when the heart is relaxed and filling with blood.
+- The second number is the diastolic pressure.
+This shows how hard the blood pushes between heartbeats, when the heart is relaxed and filling with blood.

 How is it treated?

 High blood pressure can be treated with lifestyle changes and medicine.
 If another health problem is causing the high blood pressure, treating the problem usually lowers the blood pressure.